Moving Average Forecast – EXCEL GUIDE

 This can be useful in all kinds of situations.

-A hotel might use moving average forecasting based on data from past occupancy rates to predict how many staff it will need for each season, for example.
+A hotel can use moving average forecasting based on data from past occupancy rates.

 It can sometimes be a challenge for organisations to decide which business tools are worth spending money on, and which aren’t entirely necessary.

-The senior team might use moving average forecasting to predict when their staff numbers will hit a particular level where use of such software becomes unambiguously cost-effective.
+The senior team can use a moving average forecast to predict when their staff numbers will hit a particular level, where use of such software becomes cost-effective.

 That way, they can prepare to make the switch at the right time.